 What if I have travelled outside of Canada over the past 14 days?

-The Government of Canada is currently advising that all people who have travelled outside the country self-isolate for 14 days.
+The Government of Canada is currently requiring that all people who have travelled outside the country self-isolate for 14 days.
 However, there may be safety concerns with missed study treatments or visits.
-If you have travelled outside of Canada within the past 14 days, contact your study team to discuss whether to come in for your visit in person.
+If you have travelled outside of Canada within the past 14 days, contact your study team.

 The latest information about COVID-19 can be found on our COVID-19 site: